Andreas Klöden: 2009 Doping allegations

 In 2009 allegations emerged claiming that Andreas Klöden used the Freiburg University Clinic for an illegal blood transfusion during the 2006 Tour de France.
-Later, Kloden and others apart of the T-Mobile Team, Matthias Kessler and Patrick Sinkewitz were confirmed by Freiberg doctors to have blood doped at the University during the 2006 Tour de France where their blood was held.
+Later, Kloden and others of the T-Mobile Team, Matthias Kessler and Patrick Sinkewitz were confirmed by Freiburg doctors to have blood doped at the university during the 2006 Tour de France where their blood was held.
+Under investigation Kloden made an agreement with german prosecutors to pay a sum to charity in return for the investigation being dropped.

 At his retirement, Klöden denied that he ever used doping.
-He had made an agreement with prosecutors paid an undisclosed amount to a charity, to stop the investigation, because he felt that the investigation hindered his career.
+He said he had made an agreement with prosecutors to stop the investigation because he felt that the investigation hindered his career.

 The Team Radioshack Years (2010–2011)

 Klöden had an uneventful 2010 season.
-He finished the 2010 Tour de France in 14th place 16’36” behind Contador.
+He finished the 2010 Tour de France in 14th place 16’36" behind Contador.
 Contador was later disqualified, resulting in a 13th place 15'57' behind Andy Schleck.
 His other biggest finishes were 8th in Tour de Suisse and Eneco Tour.

 2011 saw a rebirth of Klöden's career when he won the 2011 Tour of the Basque Country while also finished 2nd in Paris–Nice and getting a stage victory.
 He also had 2 ITT victories in Giro del Trentino and Critérium International.
 He carried his good form into the 2011 Tour de France but crashed and had to withdraw because of two crashes that injured his back.
 He later entered the Vuelta as co-leader with Brajkovic but withdrew.

 RadioShack-Nissan (2012–2013)

 In 2012, Klöden signed with RadioShack-NissanTrek.
 He finished the 2012 Tour de France in 11th place, 17'54" behind Wiggins.
 He also finished 4th in the USA Pro Cycling Challenge.

 Klöden continued to ride for Radioshack in 2013.
-He finished 9th in both the 2013 Volta ao Algarve and 2013 Paris-Nice early on in the season.
+He finished 9th in both the 2013 Volta ao Algarve and 2013 Paris–Nice early on in the season.
 His first top five finish came in the 2013 Tour of Belgium, where he finished fourth.
 He lost time early on in the Pyrenees in the 2013 Tour de France, forcing him to switch his goals from the general classification to stage wins.
 He made the breakaway on stage 16 to Gap, finishing in fifth place.
 He tried his luck again on stage 19 to Le Grand-Bornand.
 After finishing second there in the 2004 Tour de France behind Lance Armstrong; he finished second again, this time after Rui Costa who had also won the stage to Gap.
 He finished the Tour in 30th place, 1h02'43" behind winner Chris Froome.

 In October 2013, Klöden announced his retirement from cycling after a sixteen-year professional career.